CurtTimson/curtis-timson/content/post/project/201708-lischana-lane-photography.md

 [hugo logo]

-Similar to this blog, lischana-lane.co.uk is built on the Hugo static site generator.
-Read more about Hugo in a previous blog post:
+Similar to this blog site, lischana-lane.co.uk is built with Hugo, the static site generator.
+You can read more about Hugo in a previous blog post:

 https://curtistimson.co.uk/post/cms/moving-wordpress-hugo/